-A. Prospective recipients are diocesan and religious priests and women religious who have been accepted to LST’s ecclesiastical degree Licentiate (STL) and Doctorate (STD) in Sacred Theology Programs for the Academic Year 2022-2023.
+A. Prospective recipients are diocesan and religious priests and women religious who have been accepted to LST’s ecclesiastical degree Licentiate (STL) and Doctorate (STD) in Sacred Theology Programs.
 Click here for their respective program descriptions.
 LST requires applicants to take the LST Entrance Examinations and English Proficiency Test in order to ascertain that those admitted are capable of doing advanced graduate studies and of writing a thesis or dissertation in particular.

 B. Due to the limited availability of funds, aside from Filipino applicants, only international applicants from the Association of Southeast Asian Nations (ASEAN) may apply.
 They should have completed at least a year of English language study in the Philippines and should submit the results of their TOEFL Exam (Test of English as a Foreign Language; https://www.ets.org/toefl).
 A minimum score of 80 in the computer based test is required.
 They are also required to take the Entrance Examinations in the Philippines.